 This is where you have to be strict.
 When it comes to food safety, there’s no room for guesswork.
 As a general rule, you should discard any refrigerated perishable food like meat, poultry, fish, eggs, and leftovers after four hours without proper cooling.
 This includes both raw and cooked items, as well as soy-based meat substitutes.
 While it’s tough to throw away inventory, the risk of causing foodborne illness is far too great.
 Create an inventory of everything you discard for insurance and accounting purposes.
 Focus on what can be saved, and move those items to a working cooler or freezer immediately if you have one available.

-Step 3: Use Your Emergency Backup Plan
+Step 3: Put Your Backup Plan in Motion

 This is when your contingency planning pays off.
 If you have access to another functioning refrigeration unit, start moving your most valuable and high-risk items there first.
 For many businesses, having an emergency refrigeration rental service on standby is a lifesaver, ensuring you have a reliable backup while you get the problem fixed.
 The most important part of your plan is knowing who to call.
 You need a responsive and experienced team that can diagnose the issue quickly.
 Our commercial services team is ready to help you get your system back up and running, minimizing disruption to your operations and preventing further loss.